Česko hledá SuperStar

 Česko hledá SuperStar (lit.
-'Czech Republic Seeks the Superstar') was the Czech version of the Idol series which ran from 2004 to 2006.
+'Czech Republic Seeks the Superstar') is the Czech version of the Idol series which ran from 2004 to 2006.
 The show was broadcast on Czech TV Nova for three seasons.
 The first series was exceedingly popular, with the final in June 2004 being watched by 3.3 million people, an 84% viewership share.
 In 2009, SuperStar (Czech and Slovak TV series), a joint version between the Czech Republic and Slovakia, was launched.